axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 	- "If we try to focus on everything, we focus on nothing."
 	* **Any decision is better than no decision.** "Wrong decisions can be corrected once results begin to roll in.
 Nondecisions — or hastily abandoned ones — teach us nothing."
 	* **There are often several right answers.** The leader's job is to pick one.
 		* "Just make a decision."
 "Are you moving forward?
 Are you breaking ties?
 Let's keep rolling."
 	- "The biggest risk of all is not taking one."
 ^
-* **Make time to brainstorm on what matters most**, what the OKRs should be for the next period.
+* **Make time to brainstorm on what matters most**; what the OKRs should be for the next period.
 	* **Start brainstorming on the next OKRs way ahead of time.**
-* **Deciding ahead gives room to adjust.** Make the OKR official ahead of the kick-off, so you have time to already prepare and fine-tune it.
+* <a name="^set-okrs-in-advance"></a>**Deciding ahead gives room to adjust.** Make the OKR official ahead of the kick-off, so you have time to already prepare and fine-tune it.
 * **Different OKRs can have different priorities.**
 ^
 - **Dual-tracking: have both long-term and short-term OKRs**.
 	- **Actual work is driven by short-term goals**, even in the context of annual OKRs and long-term plans.
 ^
-- **Top-level OKRs are based on the company's mission statement, vision.**
-	* Letting everybody know: "There were close to one hundred people at the meeting.
-The message penetrated two levels of managers off the bat, and to a third level within twenty-four hours."
 * **OKRs should focus on impact, not activity**; OKRs should focus on direct economic or end-user benefits.
 	* Not "Launch X" but "Double fleet-wide Y by launching X to 90+ percent of borg cells."
 	* Not "Launch X" but "Launch X to improve sign-ups by 25 percent" (or "Improve sign-ups by 25 percent.")